Western Blotting Principle, How Western Blots Work

 |Range of molecular weight (KD)||Concentration of gel (%)|

-Five steps are involved in western blotting and detection assay, namely, transfer, blocking, primary antibody incubation, secondary antibody incubation and protein detection and analysis.
+Five steps are involved in western blotting procedure and detection assay, namely, transfer, blocking, primary antibody incubation, secondary antibody incubation and protein detection and western blotting analysis.

 Proteins are moved from within the gel onto a membrane made of nitrocellulose (NC) or polyvinylidene difluoride (PVDF).
 Without pre-activation, proteins combine with nitrocellulose membrane based on hydrophobic interaction, thereby having slight effect on protein activities.
 Besides, nitrocellulose membrane produces little non-specific staining.
 It is cheap and ease to use.
 However, it is easy to erase small molecular proteins while washing.
 It is fragile and has poor toughness.
 With high affinity, the PVDF membrane needs to be sunk in methanol before use to activate positive charge groups on the membrane, promoting combination with negative charged proteins.
 Specific NC membrane with different pores should be applied according to the molecular weight of transferred proteins due to the smaller the pore of membrane the tighter the combination between membrane and small molecular weight proteins.
 NC membranes of 0.45 µm and of 0.2 µm are used most.
 The size of 0.45 µm should be applied for proteins with molecular weight over 20KD while the size of 0.2 µm will be chosen for those below 20KD.
 PVDF membrane is best for the detection of small molecular weight proteins due to its higher sensitivity, resolution as well as affinity than normal membrane.